MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ## Mobile devices

-You can use Microsoft Intune to onboard mobile devices, such as Android and iOS/iPadOS devices.
+Use Microsoft Intune to onboard mobile devices, such as Android and iOS/iPadOS devices.
 See the following resources to get help enrolling these devices into Intune:

 - [Enroll Android devices](/mem/intune/enrollment/android-enroll)
 - [Enroll iOS or iPadOS devices](/mem/intune/enrollment/ios-enroll)